Open-access Classics resources

 Brepols - Books and journals now available through Brepols.
 In order to access these, members of the Library must sign in via the catalogue.
 Enter your name and then enter the barcode number on your membership card in the 'Password' field.
 You will then be redirected to the Brepols website, where you can search the available material.

 Cambridge Core - Log in to the Cambridge Core website through this catalogue link to gain access to the changing selection of freely available titles.
 You'll need your library card barcode to do this.
 You have to go through the catalogue link - you won't be able to use your library details to log in directly on the Cambridge Core website.
-[Note: some of our Roman and Hellenic Society readers have reported being unable to access Cambridge Core via this link.
-We are currently investigating this and will update the page soon.]
+Access is available only to members of the Societies and SAS staff and students.
+It includes Cambridge Companions, Cambridge Histories, and Cambridge Textbooks.

-Centre for Hellenic Studies, Harvard University - Selection of online publications from Greek literature to history, as well articles, essays, and lectures
+Centre for Hellenic Studies, Harvard University - Selection of online publications from Greek literature to history, as well articles, essays, and lectures, including freely accessible, contemporary translations of major works from the Classical Greek world.

 Core.ac.uk - the world's largest (and searchable) collection of online research papers